Introductory Gastrointestinal Endoscopy

 Participants will use animal (porcine) tissue* models and synthetic models.

-Eligible WA based Trainees will receive a 50% subsidy of the workshop fee due to generous support from the WA Cancer and Palliative Care Network.
+Eligible WA based Trainees will receive a 50% subsidy of the workshop fee due to generous support from Cancer Network Western Australia.

 This workshop is not recommended for SET/GSET Trainees Levels 1-3.
-Junior Trainees in General Surgery are recommended to CTEC's new General Surgery Gastrointestinal Endoscopy Workshop on Friday 15 November 2024.
+Junior Trainees in General Surgery are recommended to CTEC's General Surgery Gastrointestinal Endoscopy Workshop on Friday 14 November 2025.

 Workshop Content